Small-Group Learning, with Application to Neural Architecture Search: Introduction

-The major contributions of this paper is as follows: \begin{itemize} \item Inspired by the small-group learning technique of humans, we propose a novel machine learning approach called small-group learning (SGL).
-In our approach, each learner uses its intermediately trained model to generate a pseudo-labeled dataset and re-trains its model using pseudo-labeled datasets generated by other learners. \item We propose a multi-level optimization framework to formulate SGL which involves three learning stages: learners learn independently; learners learn collaboratively; learners validate themselves. \item We develop an efficient algorithm to solve the SGL problem. \item We apply our approach for neural architecture search on CIFAR-100, CIFAR-10, and ImageNet.
-The results demonstrate the effectiveness of our method. \end{itemize}
+The major contributions of this paper are: \begin{itemize} \item Drawing inspiration from the small-group learning (SGL) methodology in human learning, we develop a novel ML framework which formalizes SGL into a machine learning skill.
+In our framework, each learner uses its intermediately trained model to generate a pseudo-labeled dataset and re-trains its model using pseudo-labeled datasets generated by other learners. \item To formalize SGL, we develop a multi-level optimization (MLO) framework consisting of three learning stages: learners learn independently; learners learn collaboratively; learners validate themselves. \item An efficient optimization algorithm is developed to solve the MLO problem. \item We apply SGL for neural architecture search.
+The effectiveness of SGL is demonstrated by the experimental results on CIFAR-100, CIFAR-10, and ImageNet. \end{itemize}

-The rest of the paper is organized as follows.
-Section 2 and 3 present the method and experiments respectively.
-Section 4 reviews related works.
-Section 5 concludes the paper.